symfony/symfony-docs/doctrine/events.rst

         }
     }

-The next step is to enable the Doctrine subscriber in the Symfony application by creating a new service for it and :doc:`tagging it </service_container/tags>` with the ``doctrine.event_subscriber`` tag:
+If you're using the :ref:`default services.yaml configuration <service-container-services-load-example>` and DoctrineBundle 2.1 (released May 25, 2020) or newer, this example will already work!
+Otherwise, :ref:`create a service <service-container-creating-service>` for this subscriber and :doc:`tag it </service_container/tags>` with ``doctrine.event_subscriber``.

+If you need to configure some option of the subscriber (e.g. its priority or Doctrine connection to use) you must do that in the manual service configuration:

 .. configuration-block::